Adafruit Metro M4 Express AirLift (WiFi) - Lite

-- Native USB, there's no need for a hardware USB to Serial converter as the Metro M4 has built in USB support.
+- Native USB, there's no need for a hardware USB to Serial converter as the Metro M4 has built-in USB support.
 When used to act like a serial device, the USB interface can be used by any computer to listen/send data to the METRO, and can also be used to launch and update code via the bootloader.
 It can also act like an HID keyboard or mouse.

-- AirLift WiFi Co-processor, with TLS/SSL support, plenty of RAM for sockets, communication is over SPI and has Arduino and CircuitPython libraries ready to go for fast wireless integration.
+- AirLift WiFi Co-processor, with TLS/SSL support, plenty of RAM for sockets, communication is over SPI, and has Arduino and CircuitPython libraries ready to go for fast wireless integration.

 - Four indicator LEDs and one NeoPixel, on the back edge of the PCB, for easy debugging.
 One green power LED, two RX/TX LEDs for data being sent over USB, and a red LED connected.
 Next to the reset button there is an RGB NeoPixel that can be used for any purpose.

-- 2 MB QSPI Flash storage chip is included on board.
+- 2 MB QSPI Flash storage chip is included onboard.
 You can use the SPI Flash storage like a very tiny hard drive.
-When used in Circuit Python, the 2 MB flash acts as storage for all your scripts, libraries and files.
+When used in Circuit Python, the 2 MB flash acts as storage for all your scripts, libraries, and files.
 When used in Arduino, you can read/write files to it, like a little datalogger or SD card, and then with our helper program, access the files over USB.

 - Easy reprogramming, comes pre-loaded with the UF2 bootloader, which looks like a USB storage key.
 Simply drag firmware on to program, no special tools or drivers needed!
 It can be used to load up CircuitPython or Arduino IDE (it is bossa v1.8 compatible)

 We have a working Arduino board support package, with lots of stuff working, but our primary target for this board is CircuitPython - with 120 MHz, and 192KB of RAM CircuitPython runs really well on this chip!
-CircuitPython's built in support for JSON parsing plus our requests compatible library makes it incredibly easy to build secure IoT projects in just a few minutes.
+CircuitPython's built-in support for JSON parsing plus our requests compatible library makes it incredibly easy to build secure IoT projects in just a few minutes.

 So what are you waiting for?
 Pick up a Metro M4 AirLift today and be amazed at how easy and fast it is to get started with IoT projects using CircuitPython!

-- Please note, rev A of board has 0.1" instead of 0.125" standard mounting holes, which may affect mounting hardware choices if you're using an Arduino case.
+- Please note, rev A of board had 0.1" instead of 0.125" standard mounting holes, which may affect mounting hardware choices if you're using an Arduino case.
 As of May 28, 2019 we're selling rev B with the right size holes!

 Product Dimensions: 72.0mm x 54.0mm x 15.0mm / 2.8" x 2.1" x 0.6"